 I hereby confirm that I have read, understood, and agree to comply with the Trust's Code of Conduct.

 Signed:

+0

+Dulint manner

 Print name:

 Position/Post held:

+Position/Post neia:

+D. I.

 Date:

+2446.

-Once completed, signed and dated, please return this form to the Headteacher.
+Once completed, signed and dated, please return this form to People & Culture if you are unable to confirm compliance via your SAMPeople account